avinassh/blag/content/posts/setsum.md

 ## Code

-I ported the setsum Rust crate to Go.
-The original Rust implementation is by Robert Escriva, who created the setsum algorithm.
+The original Rust implementation is [here](https://github.com/rescrv/blue/tree/main/setsum).
+I ported it to Go, with all the same tests - [setsum](https://github.com/avinassh/setsum).